roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 06Page 2

+===

- 06Page 2 ****** The Hard Body's Continuing Education Ch.
-06 ****** bydlsloan© She had tensed up that last day with Sam and Miles and the sundae race, she supposed, because it was the last day and she was already thinking ahead to a possible college opportunity and had just listened to Victor tell her how she deserved better in her life.
+She had tensed up that last day with Sam and Miles and the sundae race, she supposed, because it was the last day and she was already thinking ahead to a possible college opportunity and had just listened to Victor tell her how she deserved better in her life.
 She had carried that bitterness here, determined to show how tough and classy and smart she was when all anyone was asking for from her right now was fun and sexiness.
 She had provided that at the shop and loved it.
 If she did that again here with Harris and whoever else, could she accept the fact that she was enjoying it, no matter how slutty her attire or actions might be?
 She was doing this for no one else this time -- not a sick step-dad or an underprivileged resort worker or even friends whose business was failing.
 This was all for her.
 She would have to take responsibility for that.
 Could she do that and accept -- no embrace -- being a part-time slut and find joy in that?
 She looked around the beautiful campus again.
 She thought about owning her own company, about the internship Harris had mentioned, which sounded fantastic.
 This, she decided, was an opportunity she couldn't pass up.
 Her hard body had carried her this far, there was no reason to act high and mighty and try to pretend otherwise.
 She got up, knowing her decision and walked back into the building, already knowing in her gut that she had made the right choice.

  "You're right," Cori said.
 "I enjoy sex very much.
 I like to show off and tease and have fun with guys.
 I don't think there's anything wrong with that and I will gladly earn my scholarship every day in any way you deem necessary, outside of blatant prostitution, rough stuff or gang bangs I don't consent to."
 She was surprised as she spoke the words.
 All the bylaws and clauses and everything she had planned to throw in went out the window.
 And she didn't mind a bit.
 "In fact," she continued, "we don't have to follow that five times a week rule you mentioned.
 There are no limits for you.
 I know the value of my body and I know the value of what you offer.
 It's a fair trade.
 It's up to me to get the most of the opportunity you're providing and, in return, you and the university should get the most you can out of me."